Repair — Scholarship and Research

 www.routledge.com

-This is an excellent collection of exciting and provocative essays that challenge, inform and broaden how we think about our relationship with the material world.
+This wide-ranging collection of exciting and provocative essays challenge, inform and broaden how we think about our relationship with the material world.
+Published out of a year-long multidisciplinary exhibition and programming initiative at Rhode Island School of Design Museum that investigated mending as material intervention, metaphor and call to action: Repair and Design Futures.
 A very profitable read.

 From the publisher: “A collection of timely new scholarship, Repair: Sustainable Design Futures investigates repair as a contemporary expression of empowerment, agency, and resistance to our unmaking of the world and the environment.
 Repair is an act, metaphor, and foundation for opening up a dialogue about design’s role in proposing radically different social, environmental, and economic futures.”